HOME

 MARINE VHF/DSC RADIO

-A marine VHF radio transceiver is an essential item of safety equipment afloat.
-Anyone who goes afloat on a vessel of any type should know how to operate one correctly.
+A marine VHF radio transmitter is an essential item of safety equipment afloat.
+Anyone who goes afloat on a vessel of any type for pleasure or work should know how to operate one correctly.

 Understanding how to communicate effectively with rescue services should you ever find yourself in need of urgent help at sea could quite literally mean the difference between life or death.

-Since April of 2001 all new fixed VHF transceivers must include Digital Selective Calling (DSC).
+Since April of 2001 all new fixed VHF transceivers must include Digital Selective Calling (DSC) functions.

-DSC is an enormous step forward in marine safety communications - you should understand what DSC can do and how to operate it.
+DSC is an enormous step forward in marine safety communications - you should understand what DSC can do for you and how to operate it.

-A VHF radio certificate is a prerequisite for those undertaking many of the Irish Sailing and RYA assessments and exams.
+A VHF radio certificate is a prerequisite for those undertaking many of the Irish Sailing and Royal Yachting Association assessments and exams.

 It may also be required to comply with the Irish Department of Transport and the UK's Maritime Coastguard Agency (MCA) manning requirements for small commercial vessels.